A Michigan workers compensation lawyer helps workers injured at the workplace and in the course of their employment.

 Under state law, the attorney’s fees for representing you in workers’ compensation case are paid from the settlement amount when the case is over.

 There is a specific schedule of fees set forth by law and the amount of your fees is calculated by that schedule.
 Essentially, it is a percentage of the settlement amount that you receive and based upon the amount of your award.
+You need a top-rated law firm to help you win your case.

 To discuss your workplace injury, call our experienced workers compensation lawyers today.